Early Childhood Education National Organisation

-See also research studies on early childhood education, ECE management guidance, early childhood policies and templates, information about the Ministry of Education, the Education Review Office, and teacher certification and mentoring with the Education Council, and financial matters such funding rates and the WINZ childcare subsidy.
+See also research studies on early childhood education, ECE management guidance, early childhood policies and templates, information about the Ministry of Education, the Education Review Office, and teacher certification and mentoring, and financial matters such funding rates and the WINZ childcare subsidy.

 Members benefit from the richness of information and networking across the sector.

 Some people think that early childhood education in NZ is about the structured teaching of numbers, reading, writing, etc, to prepare children for school

 In some early childhood programmes it may mean this, but in most programmes the philosophy is that children learn through play with the guidance and support of adults.